Azure/azure-powershell/src/Monitor/docs/hybrid-2019-03-01/Az.Monitor.md

 Gets the active diagnostic settings for the specified resource.

 ### [Get-AzEventCategory](Get-AzEventCategory.md)
-Get the list of available event categories supported in the Activity Logs Service.\<br\>The current list includes the following: Administrative, Security, ServiceHealth, Alert, Recommendation, Policy.
+Get the list of available event categories supported in the Activity Logs Service.
+The current list includes the following: Administrative, Security, ServiceHealth, Alert, Recommendation, Policy.

 ### [Get-AzMetric](Get-AzMetric.md)
 **Lists the metric values for a resource**.